yummy342/articles/posts/freemodel-alternatives-v2.md

+---
+layout: default
+title: "Choosing between managed gateways and self-hosted libraries for LLM routing in 2026"
+description: "The best router depends on who controls the infrastructure, not on raw model count."
+---

 # Choosing between managed gateways and self-hosted libraries for LLM routing in 2026

 The best router depends on who controls the infrastructure, not on raw model count.